pmarks-net/gotofoo/README.md

 I made **Goto foo** because I missed having the flexibility of Chrome's "Go to &lt;url>" option in Firefox.

+Since version 1.8, the `<all_urls>` permission is optional, but if granted, selected text will be formatted as a URL before it appears in the context menu.
+You can force a permission prompt by trying to Goto random text that isn't a valid URL.

 ## Add to Firefox
 https://addons.mozilla.org/firefox/addon/gotofoo/